Fine Desserts

 Berry Tiramisu

-Mascarpone cheese is an ultra creamy and soft Italian cheese.
+Mascarpone cheese is an ultra-creamy and soft Italian cheese.
 Although mascarpone can be used for both sweet and savory cooking, its neutral flavor and luxurious texture really lends itself to sweet desserts.
 When whipped up with whipping cream and sugar, mascarpone takes on the form of a stunning and light mousse.
-This mousse, combined with all of the berries, are truly next level.
+This mousse combined with the berries is truly next level.
 There is really no ideal substitute for this unique cheese but you could use cream cheese instead if you wish.

 Berry Tiramisu Recipe